Big Brother (Australian TV series) season 7: Billy's Tasks

-Big Brother confirmed on Day 8 that Billy's mission was an overall success, and his reward was becoming an official Big Brother 2007 housemate (who could compete to win Big Brother Australia 2007) on Day 16.
+Big Brother confirmed on Day 8 that Billy's mission was an overall success, and his reward was becoming an official Big Brother 2007 housemate (who could compete to win the show) on Day 16.

 On 29 April episode, Big Brother revealed the secret relationship.
 Three housemates had correctly guessed Hayley and Billy were involved.
 As fewer than half of the housemates had guessed correctly, Big Brother deemed Hayley and Andrew as successful in their challenge so both were allowed to stay.
 Big Brother also revealed that as Hayley and Andrew had completed their task successfully $50,000 had been awarded into the prize pool.